 Formally, the complexity classes P, NP, and co-NP are defined in terms of languages and Turing machines.
 A language is a set of strings over some finite alphabet $\Sigma$ ; without loss of generality, we can assume that $\Sigma = \{0, 1\}$ .
-A Turing machine is a very restrictive type of computer whose precise definition are surprisingly unimportant.
+A Turing machine is a very restrictive type of computer-crudely, a finite-state machine with an unbounded memory tape-whose precise definition is surprisingly unimportant.
 P is the set of languages that can be decided in Polynomial time by a deterministic single-tape Turing machine.
-Similarly, NP is the set of all languages that can be decided in polynomial time by a nondeterministic Turing machine; NP is an abbreviation for Nondeterministic Polynomial-time.
+Similarly, NP is the set of all languages that can be decided in polynomial time by a nondeterministic Turing machine; NP is an abbreviation for N ondeterministic Polynomial-time.

 The requirement of polynomial time is sufficiently crude that we do not have to specify the precise form of Turing machine (number of tapes, number of heads, number of tracks, size of the tape alphabet, and so on).
 In fact, any algorithm that runs on a random-access machine in T(n) time can be simulated by a single-tape, single-track, single-head Turing machine that runs in $O(T(n)^4)$ time.
-This simulation result allows us to argue formally about computational complexity in terms of standard high-level programming constructs like forloops and recursion, instead of describing everything directly in terms of Turing machines.
+This simulation result allows us to argue formally about computational complexity in terms of standard high-level programming constructs like arrays and loops and recursion, instead of describing everything directly in terms of Turing machines.

 Formally, a problem $\Pi$ is NP-hard if and only if, for every language $\Pi' \in NP$ , there is a polynomial-time Turing reduction from $\Pi'$ to $\Pi$ .
-A Turing reduction just means a reduction that can be executed on a Turing machine; that is, a Turing machine M that can solve $\Pi'$ using another Turing machine M' for $\Pi$ as a black-box subroutine.
+A Turing reduction means a reduction that can be executed on a Turing machine; that is, a Turing machine M that can solve $\Pi'$ using another Turing machine M' for $\Pi$ as a black-box subroutine.
 Turing reductions are also called oracle reductions; polynomial-time Turing reductions are also called Cook reductions.